aggholamyy/nodejs-kubernetes/questions.md

 sudo apt-get autoclean
-sudo apt-get autoremove --purge sudo du -sk /var/log/* | sort -nr | head -10
+sudo apt-get autoremove --purge sudo du -sk /var/log/* | sort -nr | head -10 rm -f <biggest log files if is it possible>
 ```
 ## Question 5
 `The following NodeJs app has been developed, and the team is requesting a complete deployment approach.
 You have a pair of ACCESS_KEY and SECRET_KEY of an AWS user and also you can tell the customer what they need to do from the AWS console if you need.`